focus-editor/focus/LOG.md

 - Optimise edits:
     - try to use the same memory for additions if possible?
     - merge consecutive inserts - should be easy if the above is done

 - Load UE5 source and try to scan it
     - When doing it, collect info on any binary files that had to be read to be ignored
     - Compare with async scanning

 - Add horizontal scrollbar
     - Alt-HL smooth scroll

+- Make sure move to empty line works on lines with just whitespace

 - Display files that are deleted on disk but modified in the open file dialog
 - Drop a folder into the editor to add it to workspace